sheshbabu/Blog/source/_posts/automatic-pageview-tracking-using-react-router.md

 Now the pageviews for all routes can be tracked automatically without adding any tracking code in the page components!
 We can refine this further and extract the tracking logic in `Routes` component to a [custom hook](https://reactjs.org/docs/hooks-custom.html).

 You can find a complete example in [this repo](https://github.com/sheshbabu/react-pageview-tracking-demo) and play with the [demo here](https://react-pageview-tracking-demo.netlify.app).

+Note: The examples in this post use React Router 5.2.0